jupyter-server/jupyter_releaser/docs/source/how_to_guides/convert_repo_from_repo.md

 ## Checklist for Adoption

+- [ ] Add a GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), preferably from a "machine user" GitHub account that has write access to the repository.
+The token will need "public_repo", and "repo:status" permissions.
+Save the token as `ADMIN_GITHUB_TOKEN` in the [repository secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+We need this access token to allow for branch protection rules, which block the pushing of commits when using the `GITHUB_TOKEN`, even when run from an admin user account.
 - [ ] Add access token for the [PyPI registry](https://packaging.python.org/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/#saving-credentials-on-github) stored as `PYPI_TOKEN`.
       _Note_ For security reasons, it is recommended that you scope the access to a single repository.
-Additionally, this token should belong to a bot account and not a single user.
+Additionally, this token should belong to a machine account and not a user account.
 - [ ] If needed, add access token for [npm](https://docs.npmjs.com/creating-and-viewing-access-tokens), saved as `NPM_TOKEN`.
+Again this should
+      be created using a machine account that only has publish access.
 - [ ] Ensure that only trusted users with 2FA have admin access to the repository, since they will be able to trigger releases.
 - [ ] Switch to Markdown Changelog